The Ecumenical Storehouse has five primary resources with which to conduct its ministry:

 - Household Goods Donations: The Storehouse receives most of the goods it distributes from the community.
 Based on a sampling of goods leaving the Storehouse and the Salvation Army’s IRS average donation values, an estimate for goods provided to clients during 2022 was about $179,000 – by far our largest resource.

 - Sale of Goods: With the consent of the donor, especially valuable household good donations are sold through auction houses in order to receive additional funds.
 A breakfront selling for $500 at auction can supply over 30 families with fans, instead of one family with a piece of furniture.
 During 2022, $7,600 (20%) was received from auctions of this type and the sale of junk metal.

 - Volunteers: We depend heavily on volunteers.
 Until July 2018, we had no paid staff and now only have one paid helper.
-With a typical month experiencing about 516 volunteer hours donated and the U. S. government's Tennessee volunteering value of $20.13 per hour, the approximate value of the volunteer labor donated during 2016 was $127,120.
+With a typical month experiencing about 510 volunteer hours donated and the latest available Independent Sector's Tennessee volunteering value of $21.98 per hour, the approximate value of the volunteer labor donated during 2019 was $123,319.

 The Storehouse accepts, stores, and distributes almost every type of household goods, including stoves, washers, dryers, refrigerators, small appliances, mattresses and bed frames, pillows, dining tables and chairs, sofas and chairs, dressers, miscellaneous tables, area rugs, sheets, blankets and pillow cases, curtains and draperies, towels and wash cloths, pots and pans, dishes, silverware and cooking utensils.
 The only requirement is that the goods must be usable, that is, appliances must work, chairs and tables must have four functional legs, dishes and glasses must be serviceable.
 Construction material, inoperable appliances, broken furniture, and gas and kerosene appliances are never accepted.